Gabriel-Benavidez/GChat/doc/DEPLOYMENT.md

 ## Logging

-BookChat uses a hierarchical logging system:
+NPChat uses a hierarchical logging system:

 1. Console Output:
    - Default: WARNING and above
-   - Debug mode: All levels when BOOKCHAT_DEBUG is set
+   - Debug mode: All levels when NPCHAT_DEBUG is set

 2. Log Files:
    - `debug.log`: All messages (DEBUG and above)